-The attribute COREP class is a mandatory attribute, but is optional in stage 1 of RRE (see Manual part I for more information on stage 1 and 2).
+The attribute COREP class is a mandatory attribute.
 The attribute COREP class should be considered as a dynamic attribute, i.e. the COREP class of an existing could change during the lifecycle of the product, for example due to resubmission of COREP reports or new COREP requirements.